Exam-Style Online Test | 11-Chemistry: S-Block Elements

 4 / 30

-4. Which of the following is a characteristic shared by both beryllium (Be) and aluminum (Al)?
+4. Which of the following statements about beryllium (Be) and aluminum (Al) is true?

 5 / 30